 Acts 18:18b At Cenchreae he (Paul) had cut his hair, for he was under a vow.

 Here we see Paul keeping the Law of Moses regarding the Nazarite vow of Numbers chapter 6.
 If Paul taught that the Law of Moses was abolished why would he do this?
 Why would the Holy Spirit have Luke write this as if it were important information to relay to the reader of his letter?
-It seems to be quite an arbitrary comment in the context of the chapter.
+On the surface it seems to be quite an arbitrary comment in the context of the chapter.
 Yet, there it is, “in” the Word of God; Paul observing the Law of Moses decades after the ascension of Jesus.